geyungjen/jentekllc/bigdata/datascience.md

 Then you are done with Spark setup.

-Download Scala IDE, we will be using Eclipse with Scala plugging.
+#### Scala IDE

-Download Scala IDE and install your downloads:
+Download Scala IDE, we will be using Eclipse with Scala plugging, install your downloads:

 {% embed url="http://scala-ide.org/" %}